VideoNorms: Benchmarking Cultural Awareness of Video Language Models: Introduction

-Expanding on these approaches, we propose to evaluate the cultural competence of VideoLLMs through their understanding of cultural norms: societal rules or standards that ``delineate an accepted and appropriate behavior within a culture'' \cite{apa_cultural_norm}, when the input modality is a video.
+Expanding on these approaches, we propose to evaluate the cultural competence of VideoLLMs through their understanding of \emph{socio-cultural norms}: societal rules or standards that ``delineate an accepted and appropriate behavior within a culture'' \citep{apa_cultural_norm}, when the input modality is a video.
 For example, does the video language model understand that when two people introduce themselves and shake hands, they adhere to the greeting norms in US culture?
-This is particularly challenging in the multimodal context, where understanding whether a cultural norm is present and adhered to requires correct interpretation of implicit meaning expressed through both nonverbal cues (e.g., gaze, gestures) \citep{pang2024nonverbalculture, hessels2025gaze}, and verbal features (e.g., sarcasm) \cite{rakov13_interspeech, tepperman06b_interspeech}.
-Additional challenge stems from the cross-cultural aspect, due to the documented differences in norms and values across cultures \cite{Inglehart_2018, hofstede2009geert, gelfand2011differences}.
-To systematically evaluate cultural norm understanding, we introduce the \textsc{VideoNorms} benchmark and propose $3$ tasks: (1) binary classification, where given a video clip the model has to predict whether a particular cultural norm was adhered to or violated; (2) an explanation task where the model also has to provide verbal and non-verbal evidence to support its adherence or violation label; and (3) generation of an applicable cultural norm (if any) for the video clip.
-Our contributions are the following:
+This is particularly challenging in the multimodal context, where understanding whether a cultural norm is present and adhered to requires correct interpretation of implicit meaning expressed through both nonverbal cues (e.g., gaze, gestures) \citep{pang2024nonverbalculture, hessels2025gaze}, and verbal features (e.g., sarcasm) \citep{rakov13_interspeech, tepperman06b_interspeech}.
+Additional challenge stems from the cross-cultural aspect, due to the documented differences in norms and values across cultures \citep{Inglehart_2018, hofstede2009geert, gelfand2011differences}.